douglaz/oxivault/README.md

 ---

-**IronVault** - Forging the future of Bitcoin hardware wallets with Rust 🦀
+**OxiVault** - Forging the future of Bitcoin hardware wallets with Rust 🦀